Lee Penn: Early life and education

 Penn earned their undergraduate degree at Beloit College.
 They moved to the University of Wisconsin–Madison for their graduate studies, studying the growth and phase transformations of titanium dioxide.
 Penn moved to the Johns Hopkins University as a postdoctoral fellow.

 Research and career

 Penn started their independent career at the University of Minnesota in 2001.
 In 2008 they were awarded a McKnight Presidential Fellowship at the University of Minnesota.
 Penn studies the growth mechanisms of crystals and nanomaterials.
 Amongst such systems, Penn is interested in the self-assembly of metal oxide nanoparticles and their emergent phenomena.
 They are particularly interested in advanced imaging techniques, including scanning electron microscopy.

 Academic service

 Penn has been an active member of the American Chemical Society since 2011.
 They have served as chair of the American Chemical Society Division of Geochemistry.
+Penn is a founding member of their department's Diversity and Inclusion Committee.
 Penn is also committed to outreach, education and public engagement.
 They established a microscopy camp to introduce middle- and high school students in exploring microscopy and advanced materials characterisation techniques.